Wine tasting in Porto: where, when and how

 world of wine porto wine tasting

 There is a new fantastic wine museum in town called WoW – Wine Museum.
-I was a little bit sceptic at first – I mean, there are already so many Port wine lodges in town, most of them with guided visits, so what could possibly a new Wine Museum add up?
+I was a little bit sceptic at first – I mean, there are already so many Port wine lodges in town, so what could possibly a new wine museum add up?
 But the truth is that WoW – Wine Museum is a fantastic place for those of you that really want to learn not only about general wine production processes but also the different Portuguese wine regions.

 Moreover, WoW – Wine Museum is a very interactive museum, where you’ll be able to take a few tests to discover what is your style of wine, what is the grape variety that best suits you, etc. It’s SO COOL.

-At the end, a wine tasting that includes a red, a white and a 2018 LBV Port wine.
+At the end, a wine tasting that includes a red, a white and an LBV Port wine.
+Are the wines served fantastic?
+No. I am not sugar coat this for you.
+But the amount of KNOWLEDGE you gain in the museum itself is second to none.

 More wine tasting in Porto: the best wine bars

-For those of you who are not so found of Port wine (maybe you just haven’t found the right one… ;), there are some other cool options.
-Slowly but steadily wine is becoming increasingly popular and respected in the country, with proper wine bars where you can make a wine tasting in Porto.
+For those of you who are not so found of Port wine (maybe you just haven’t found the right one… ;), there are other options.
+Slowly but steadily wine is becoming increasingly respected in the country, with proper wine bars where you can make a wine tasting in Porto.

 These are perfect places to have a glass of wine to go along with some petiscos, such as creamy sheep cheese, Portuguese prosciutto or the traditional canned sardines.